The Voice of Germany season 10

-Paula Dalla Corte was named the winner of the season on December 20, 2020 and Samu Haber & Rea Garvey became the third duo coach to win The Voice of Germany.
+Thore Schölermann returned for his ninth season as host.
+Lena Gercke also returned for her sixth season as host, but only hosted the live shows due to her pregnancy.
+Annemarie Carpendale replaced Gercke in others stages of the season.Paula Dalla Corte was named the winner of the season on December 20, 2020 and Samu Haber & Rea Garvey became the third duo coach to win The Voice of Germany.